jacobhilton/deep_learning_curriculum/README.md

 - [Chapter 7: Alignment](7-Alignment.md)
 - [Chapter 8: Interpretability](8-Interpretability.md)

 Chapter 1 is helpful for understanding chapters 2, 3 and 8, but otherwise the chapters can be completed in any order.
 Chapter 6 may also be somewhat helpful for understanding chapter 7.
-Chapters 1 and 6 and probably the most important overall.
+Chapters 1 and 6 are probably the most important overall.

 Each chapter has three sections: